zeniafragaki/DSS-for-breast-cancer/README.md

 # DSS-for-breast-cancer

-@ΣΥΑ εργασία
+Part of university project for decision supporting systens lesson.

-DSS for discrimination of benign from malignant cases
+DSS for discrimination of benign from malignant cases.